Birding in Queen Elizabeth National Park

 A wide bird list of over 605 bird species corelates with a wide variety of habitats that range from savannah and wetlands to gallery and low land forests.
 The key birding spots in the park include the Mweya Peninsular, Kazinga Channel, open savannah areas of Kasenyi, Maramagambo Forest, Katwe area, Lake Kikorongo area, Katunguru bridge and Ishasha sector.

-- Birding at Mweya Peninsular in Queen Elizabeth National Park
+- Mweya Peninsular in Queen Elizabeth National Park

 Mweya Peninsular is delightfully positioned overlooking the Kazinga Channel that separates Lakes George and Edward.
 It further commands excellent views of the Rwenzori Mountains to the north and spectacular sunsets over the lake.
 African skimmers can be viewed dipping in the water on the channel.
 It’s another good spot for professional photographers to be able to catch a few birds in flight.
 In the vicinity of the airstrip and the camping site, watch for resident African Mourning Dove, Grey-headed Kingfisher, Swamp Fly catcher, Grey-capped Warbler, Red-chested Sunbird, Lesser Masked Canary, the beautiful Black-headed Gonolek, among others.
 Gabon and slender-tailed Nightjars are fairly common along the airstrip.